In Boarding, your attitude towards school security will often depend on a distinct point in time.

 Randy Doaty, the Director of Security at The Hill School in Pottstown, PA, refers to these points in time as the period Before a Crisis (BC) and the period After the Disaster (AD).

 At Boardingware, we have the privilege of speaking to different boarding schools around the world everyday.
-We get to learn about the problems they’re facing and what we’ve discovered is that they all seem to share the same, if not very similar security concerns.
+We get to learn about the problems they’re facing and what we’ve discovered is that they all seem to share the same, if not very similar school security concerns.

-In this post, I’d like tell you about the top 3 security concerns we hear about most in boarding and share some ideas that may help you address these issues Before a Crisis.
+In this post, I’d like tell you about the top 3 school security concerns we hear about most in boarding and share some ideas that may help you address these issues Before a Crisis.

 Keeping track of your students